ihatemodels/zabbix2glpi/README.md

-# Open Glpi tickets based on Zabbix events
+# Open GLPI tickets based on Zabbix events

 The idea was inspired and renovated from this project https://github.com/janssenlima/zabbix-glpi